Sanjay Ghodawat Group: Ghodawat Energy

 Established in 1993, Ghodawat Energy Limited (GEL) is involved in the manufacturing of wind turbines and towers, as well as power generation through its wind farms.
 As of 2023, the company produces 100 MW of wind power.
 GEL provides electricity to state electricity boards and private industries.
 Ghodawat Industries, operated as a subsidiary of Ghodawat Energy Limited has been engaged in the manufacturing of wind turbine towers.
 It has served clients such as Suzlon, Vestas, and Enercon.
 GEL owns and operates 165+ wind turbines with a total capacity of 105 MW.
 Ghodawat Energy has established outsourcing agreements with Jaki of Germany and DHI of China for the procurement of gearboxes, generators sourced from Elim of Austria, blades from Bangalore-based LM Glass, and electrical systems from American Superconductor.
 It had a revenue of ₹125 crore in 2013.

 Star Air

 Sanjay Ghodawat Group operates Star Air, an airline founded in 2017.
 Star Air commenced its flight operations as part of the Government of India's Ude Desh ka Aam Naagrik scheme, aimed at enhancing regional connectivity within India.
-As of 2022, Star Air offers scheduled flight services to 19 Indian destinations, including Ahmedabad, Ajmer (Kishangarh), Bengaluru, Belagavi, Delhi (Hindon), Hubli, Indore, Jodhpur, Kalaburagi, Mumbai, Nashik, Surat, Tirupati, Jamnagar, Hyderabad, Nagpur, Bhuj, Raipur, Bidar, and Kolhapur.
+As of 2022, Star Air offers scheduled flight services to 19 Indian destinations, including Ahmedabad, Ajmer (Kishangarh), Bengaluru, Belagavi, Delhi (Hindon), Hubli, Indore, Jodhpur, Kalaburagi, Mumbai, Nashik, Surat, Tirupati, Jamnagar, Hyderabad, Solapur, Nagpur, Bhuj, Raipur, Bidar, and Kolhapur.
 It became the largest regional airline in India in August 2023.